-This page advises State and local officials on FEMA’s regulatory and procedural requirements for showing the area affected by a flood protection system on Flood Insurance Rate Maps as Zone AR when it is no longer accredited as providing protection from the 1-percent-annual-chance flood.
+This page advises State and local officials on FEMA’s regulatory and procedural requirements for showing the area affected by a flood risk reduction system on Flood Insurance Rate Maps as Zone AR, when result from the new non-accreditation status of a previously accredited levee system that is determined to be in the process of being restored to provide flood risk reduction from the 1-percent-annual-chance flood.

 Risks Associated with Levee Systems

 It is vital for individuals to understand the risks associated with living or working in levee-impacted areas and the steps they can take to mitigate these risks.
 Everyone should understand that even the best flood risk reduction system cannot completely eliminate the risk of flooding.
 Levee systems are designed to provide a specific level of risk reduction, and larger flood events can cause levees to be overtopped or fail.
 Levee systems also decay and deteriorate over time, so regular maintenance and periodic upgrades are needed to ensure a levee retains its level of risk reduction and continues to perform as designed.
 When levee systems do fail, the resulting damage, including loss of life, may be more significant than if the levee system had not been built.

 Zone AR is a flood hazard zone designation that is used by FEMA to identify flood insurance risk premium rates on a Flood Insurance Rate Map (FIRM), where a flood hazard reduction system (i.e., levee system) that had previously been credited with providing a 1-percent-annual-chance or greater level of flood hazard reduction has been found to no longer provide adequate hazard reduction.